Vikt0rG/Trajectory-Simulator/README.md

-# Nuclear Fission Simulation
+# Particle Trajectory Simulator

-A simulation of nuclear fission events, designed to track and visualize the fission of atomic nuclei and the resulting chain reaction.
-The project combines C++ for high-speed computation of fission events and Python for real-time animation of neutron paths and nuclear fragments.
+A simulation of particle movement within an enclosure, designed to track and visualize intermidiate interactions.
+The project combines C++ for high-speed computation for each event and Python for real-time animation of particles' paths.